dataiku/solutions-contrib/bs-documentation/source/code-studio/template/index.md

   ![Expose Flask Port](assets/05-expose-flask-port.png)

-- **[Add code environments](https://doc.dataiku.com/dss/latest/code-studios/code-studio-templates.html#add-a-code-environment)**: Add the two code environments you created for cookiecutter and Flask backend development.
+- **[Code environments](https://doc.dataiku.com/dss/latest/code-studios/code-studio-templates.html#add-a-code-environment)**: Finally, include the previously configured code environments for Cookiecutter and Flask backend development.

-## Using the template
+## Utilizing the Configured Template

+Once the template is set up, using it is straightforward:

-- In the top navigation bar, go to </> -> Code Studios.
+- Navigate to _</> ->_ Code Studios in the top navigation bar.
-- Click on + New Code Studio on the top right, then select the newly created template > Create.
+- Click on _+ New Code Studio in the upper right and choose the template you’ve just configured.
 - Start the code studio

 ![Create New Code Studio](assets/06-add-new-code-studio.png)